akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.4.x-2.5.x.md

 It is still possible to make a rolling upgrade from a version < 2.4.12 by doing the upgrade stepwise:
 :
- * first, upgrade Akka to the latest version but keep `akka.remote.netty.ssl.require-mutual-authentication` at `off` and do a first rolling upgrade
+ * first, upgrade Akka to the latest version but keep `akka.remote.classic.netty.ssl.require-mutual-authentication` at `off` and do a first rolling upgrade
  * second, turn the setting to `on` and do another rolling upgrade

-For more information see the documentation for the `akka.remote.netty.ssl.require-mutual-authentication` configuration setting in @ref:[akka-remote's reference.conf](../general/configuration.md#config-akka-remote).
+For more information see the documentation for the `akka.remote.classic.netty.ssl.require-mutual-authentication` configuration setting in @ref:[akka-remote's reference.conf](../general/configuration.md#config-akka-remote).

 <a id="mig25-addser"></a>